aje220/OptiMOBO/README.md

 They are written so they can be used in any context.
 Their contours can be seen here:
 ![ScalarisationContours](docs/media/scalarisations.png "Contours of the scalarisation functions, in 2D.")

+#### Utility Functions
+Aside from the algorithms and scalarisations themselves this package includes implementations of useful functions for example:
+* **WFG:** A function to calculate the hypervolume of a set of objective vectors.
+* **Exclusive Hypervolume** Calculate the exclusive hypervolume of an objective vector.
+* **Inclusive Hypervolume** Calculate the inclusive hypervolume of an objective vector.
+* **Modified WFG:** A modified version of WFG that can break down a non-dominated space into cells and returns the coordinates of each cell (in the objective space).
+* **generate_latin_hypercube_samples** A method of producing latin hypercube samples in any ```n``` dimensional space.
+* **EHVI**
+* **Expected decomposition:** A perfomance measure that uses scalarisation functions to evaluate the performance of a decision vector.

 #### Experimental Parameters
 Various experimental parameters can be customised: